zama-ai/concrete/docs/dev/compilation/FHELinalgDialect.md

 Returns a tensor that contains the result of the matrix multiplication of a matrix of encrypted integers and a matrix of clear integers.

 Performs a matrix multiplication of a matrix of encrypted integers and a matrix of clear integers.
-The width of the clear integers must be less than or equals to the width of encrypted integers.
+The width of the clear integers must be less than or equal to the width of encrypted integers.

 The behavior depends on the arguments in the following way: